colinc27/Challenge1/README.md

-# Code Refactor Starter Code
+# MSU Bootcamp Challenge 1: Code Refractor

-Goal of this project:
+READ ME

-AS A marketing agency
+Project Description:
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+The Goal of this project is to take an HTML and CSS file and edit them so that they fulfill the following acceptance criteria:

 Acceptance Criteria:
 GIVEN a webpage meets accessibility standards